gouyang/golang-tips/README.md

 ##variable

-- Short variable declarations could be used outside functions.
+- Short variable declarations could not be used outside functions.
 - byte is alias for uint8
 - var b bytes.Buffer // Buffer needs no initialization:
 - var nil Type // Type must be a pointer, channel, func, interface, map, or slice type